anapysasi/day_trading_system/README.md

 #### File `market_actions1.py`

-Gets the original data with all the features and fits a model with it.
-It also predicts the following value using said model and decides whether it holds, buys, or sells.
+Is automatically used with `trading_strategy1.py` (when user selects strategy 1) and is responsible for sending an order and calculating the total, the holdings, and the cash.

 #### File `market_actions2.py`

-Gets the original data with limited features (awesome_oscillator, hband_indicator, lband_indicator) and fits a model with it.
-It also predicts the following value using said model and decides whether it holds, buys, or sells.

-#### File: `market_actions.py`

-Depending on the output from `trading_strategy.py` sends an order and calculates the total, the holdings, and the cash.
+Is automatically used with `trading_strategy2.py` (when user selects strategy 2) and is responsible for sending an order and calculating the total, the holdings, and the cash.

 <hr class="footnotes-sep">
 <section class="footnotes">